 Terminating a parent's parental rights is a dire situation that a judge would not agree to do without careful consideration.
 There is no going back, and the biological parent who has their parental rights terminated cannot in the future petitioned the court to have those rights reinstated.
 Once your parental rights are terminated concerning a child, there is no going back.
 As a result, the judge will typically look very closely at your circumstances to determine whether or not the termination of parental rights is even a possibility.

 The steps involved in a contested stepparent adoption case

 Next, an attorney will be appointed to represent your stepchild's interests independent of any adult involved in the case.
 Many parents will take issue with this step believing that they represent the best interests of their child or stepchild.
-However, it is important to note that the judge will want to ensure that your child has an objective and dispassionate advocate on their behalf to determine another outlook for what is in that child's best interest.
-The amicus attorney will perform similar work to the social study liaison and will make recommendations to the judge about how the adoption petition should be ruled upon.
+However, it is essential to note that the judge will want to ensure that your child has an objective and dispassionate advocate on their behalf to determine another outlook for what is in that child's best interest.
+The amicus attorney will perform similar work to the social study liaison and make recommendations to the judge about how the adoption petition should be ruled upon.

 Questions about stepparent adoption in Texas?
 Contact the Law Office of Bryan Fagan

 if you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in our office, over the phone, and via video.
 Thank you so much for being so interested in our law practice, and we hope you will join us again tomorrow on our blog as we continue to post unique content about the world of Texas family law.
 We are privileged to serve our neighbors in Southeast Texas in whatever family law circumstances they find themselves in.
 We would be honored to speak to you and your family but joining with our law practice and allowing us to serve you and your family.